bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

 ### Pip Installation

 This section describes the installation of the bloXroute Gateway using pip.
+Additional steps may be necessary depending on your system.
+Please see [https://pypi.org/project/bloxroute-gateway-aspin/#description](https://pypi.org/project/bloxroute-gateway-aspin/#description) for more.

 1. Determine your node ID for your ethereum full node.
 You can retrieve your node ID using the ethereum rpc command [admin.nodeInfo](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#admin_nodeinfo).
+The hexadecimal node ID is encoded in the username portion of the enode URL, separated from the host by an @ sign (For more, see https://github.com/ethereum/wiki/wiki/enode-url-format).

 1. Install via pip
    ```